 Consistent business listings, a fresh stream of new reviews, and an SEO-optimized review microsite worked wonders for Owen & Co.’s search ranking.
 When someone searches “real estate agency gulfport,” Owen & Co. ranks at the top of the local 3-pack.
 Their improved Google ranking, business profile, and cross-posting reviews to social channels have driven 25K visitors to their site since joining Birdeye.

 While you’re here, check out our article on real estate agent tips on how to stand out from your competition.

 Frequently asked questions about reviews for real estate agents

 Reputation management for real estate agents is the process of actively influencing online reviews and promoting positive user-generated content (UGC) to create a positive reputation for your brokerage.

 Reputation management includes generating customer reviews, monitoring feedback, addressing feedback that improves customer experience, and using strategies to prevent and solve problems that could damage your agency’s reputation.

 How Birdeye can help

-Here at Birdeye, we know online reviews, and we have the tools you need to be successful in growing your brokerage through happy customers.
+Here at Birdeye, we know online reviews, and we have the tools like online review management that you need to be successful in growing your brokerage through happy customers.
 Whether you need help getting new reviews, managing reviews, or monitoring reviews, Birdeye has you covered.
 Our streamlined and simplified review process will help your business deliver a fantastic customer experience and grow like never before.
 Over 100,000 businesses of all sizes use Birdeye to grow their business through happy customers.
 For more information, click on the banner below.